opendnssec/odslab/opendnssec-integration.md

 The first two have been covered in previous labs.
 This lab will cover the third area by using a simple script.

-1. Create a simple script.
+1. Create a simple script:

         sudo vim /var/opendnssec/dnskey.pl